-Award Winning, Accreditied Compliance Training available both Online and at venues across the UK
+Award Winning, CPD Accreditied Compliance Training available online and at venues across the UK

 No matter how good or sophisticated the equipment that is used for Drug and Alcohol testing procedures, unless it can be established that the operators of such equipment are fully trained and conversant with the equipment and techniques required then the results can easily be undermined.
 Quality Assured training is key to ensuring compliance and safety in the workplace; our award-winning courses meet those requirements and offer a flexible range of venues and methods to suit your organisation.

 We offer a wide range of training options for individuals, companies and goverment bodies covering both generalised Drug and Alcohol Substance Abuse training and product-specific training for in-house testing within organisations.
 We also offer specific Chain of Custody training for organisations collecting on-site drug samples for laboratory testing.